HannesWell/www.eclipse.org-eclipse/news/4.36/acknowledgements.md

 Last revised: <!-- Insert date: February 25, 2025-->

-The entire Eclipse Project team would like to thank the Eclipse Foundation staff for their tireless efforts, including:
-Denis Roy,
-Matt Ward,
-Eric Poirier,
-Pawel Stankiewicz,
-Frederic Gurr
-and Sébastien Heurtematte
-for not only keeping all that infrastructure going but also constantly improving it;
-Sharon Corbett for guiding us through the Eclipse legal process;
-Wayne Beaton for giving us process support and improved tools to simplify and manage our development process;
-and Mike Milinkovich for running the whole show.

 We would also like to thank the users and adopters who support our efforts through a range of activities, including early testing, being a Friend of Eclipse, contracting special work, or outright employment.

 A special thanks goes to [Holger Voormann](https://github.com/howlger/) for his Eclipse IDE promotion videos.